|Image: view from the Spannagelhaus to the north.|

 Now the tour starts, and after a few steps we reach the entrance to the cave, which is just 20m below the hut in the cliff face.
 An iron bar gate locks the cave.
 We enter, the cave, and from the very first moment we see the typical nature of the cave.
 A rather narrow, wild and wrinkled passage through dark grey, striped marble.

 The tour goes down the main passage, which is comparably spacious, the path is a little rough, more like a trail in the mountains, not as expected from a show cave.
 We cross two or three small rooms, which are just widenings of the passage.
 In one room is a bridge to cross a now dry ravine.
-The whole cave feels like walking through a Klamm, which is the local name for a very narrow and deep ravine.
+The whole cave feels like walking through a Klamm, which is the local name for a slot canyon, a narrow and deep ravine.

 The tour is now reaching its deepest point.
 A drop makes it impossible for the tourists to follow the main passage further on.
 Cavers have continued and explored four more kilometers, which go down the hill.
 There are two more exits, one in the middle of a cliff face and one right at the lower station of the cable car.